jaiarobotics/jaiabot-hydro/src/doc/markdown/page112_testing_react_web_apps.md

 ### Functional Testing

 Functional testing focuses on exercising a particular function of the application.
-Functional tests typically exercise multiple containers and componetns to achieve a certain goal condition.
+Functional tests typically exercise multiple containers and components to achieve a certain goal condition.
 Think "what are the steps involved in achieving this result?"

 ## Test File Stucture